ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 #### VERIFY

+* After rebooting, log back in.

+* Keep in mind that there is a 60 second delay after the system boots before it tries to start any Security Onion processes, so wait a minute or two before continuing.

-* Log back in and verify all services are working properly.
+* Verify services are running:
+`sudo service nsm status`

 * If you had created your own ELSA query menu at /var/www/elsa/local.php and it wasn't automatically migrated to /var/www/so/elsa/local.php, then you can copy it:
 `sudo cp /var/www/elsa/local.php /var/www/so/elsa/local.php`